fdformula/MathlyLua/IDE - Lite XL/readme.md

 Other hotkeys?
 See `lite-xl/lite_xl-hotkeys-for-lua-mathly.txt`.

+Only one interpreter is allowed at a time.
+To change an interpreter, you may enter the interpreter terminal, and press ctrl-c or execute commands like `os.exit()`, `exit`, `quit`, `exit()`, etc., to exit the present interpreter.
+Then, go to the very file in the editor and press F2 to start the associated interpreter.

 &rArr; Microsoft Windows users may download on this very page the file, `lite-xl-*-for-mathly-windows.7z`.
 It includes the text editor, Lite XL, with Lua 5.4.8 and
 Mathly included and integrated.
 Run [7zip](https://7-zip.org/) to extract it to C:\ (the root directory of the C drive). <em>Do not change the name of the folder, `C:\cygwin`</em>.